ana2806/TextualWar/README.md

 Of course, the army that first destroys the enemy army wins.
 Therefore, defeated army is army that first loses all soldiers.

 ## Getting started
 Files should be placed on a server that will execute them.
-Number of soldiers for each army is given in $_$_GET_$ with ?army1=50&army2=48.
+Number of soldiers for each army is given in $_GET_$ with ?army1=50&army2=48.